brianweber2/golang_web_app/README.md

 # golang_web_app
 Web app built in Golang using the standard http library.

+## Local Development

 Run the web server with the command:

 `go run cmd/web/*.go`

 Goto `http://localhost:8080`

+### Helpful Commands

+`go get`: to install new go dependencies

+`go mod tidy`: to update the dependency lock file after adding imports in the project

 ## Project Layout